|Go to today|

 Lorrie Moore is a noted writer of novels, short stories, children’s books and essays.
 She was elected to the American Academy of Arts & Letters in 2006.
 Her latest book, an anthology of essays, is entitled See What Can Be Done (Knopf, 2018).

 Elizabeth Spires, Co-Director of the Kratz Center for Creative Writing and Professor of English, holds Goucher’s Chair for Distinguished Achievement.
 Her work has appeared in The New Yorker, American Poetry Review and other magazines and anthologies.

-Deborah Morse is the Sara E. Nance Professor of English.
+Deborah Denenholz Morse is the Sara E. Nance Professor of English.
 She specializes in Victorian studies, English novel, the animal in Victorian literature, feminist studies.
-She will give the inaugural Sara E. Nance lecture.

 Jenny Offill's first novel Last Things was a finalist for the L.A.
 Times First Book Award.
 Her second novel, Dept. of Speculation has been shortlisted for several prizes and awards, including the L.A.
 Times Fiction Award.

 Ms. Smith has been called “a testament to the power of words to change lives.”
 Her work has appeared in Poetry magazine, the Paris Review, the New York Times, the Washington Post, and others.

 American writer Carrie Etter has lived in England since 2001 and taught Creative Writing at Bath Spa University since 2004.
 Her poems have appeared in The Iowa Review, The New Republic, Seneca Review, and many other journals.